 SELECT * FROM products LIMIT 20;

 2. On the SQL Explorer and Audit page of the ApsaraDB RDS console, view the records of SQL statements that are executed on the primary RDS instance and the read-only RDS instance.
-You can determine that the SELECT statements are executed on the read-only RDS instance.
+The records show that the SELECT statements are executed on the read-only RDS instance.

-2. In the left-side navigation pane of the primary RDS instance, choose Autonomy Service > SQL Explorer and Audit.
+2. In the left-side navigation pane of the page that appears, choose Autonomy Services > SQL Explorer and Audit.
 On the page that appears, select a time range and click Query.
 No execution records of the SELECT statements are found.

-3. In the left-side navigation pane of the primary RDS instance, click Basic Information.
-On the page that appears, move the pointer over the number on the right side of Read-only Instance in the Distributed by Instance Role section.
+3. In the left-side navigation pane of the page that appears, click Basic Information.
+In the Instance Distribution section of the page that appears, move the pointer over the number to the right of Read-only Instance.
 In the dialog box that appears, click the ID of the read-only RDS instance.

-4. In the left-side navigation pane of the page that appears, choose Autonomy Service > SQL Explorer and Audit.
+4. In the left-side navigation pane of the page that appears, choose Autonomy Services > SQL Explorer and Audit.
 On the page that appears, select a time range and click Query.
-The records of the SELECT statements that are executed six times are displayed.
-Execution Records
+The records of the SELECT statements that are executed six times are displayed.执行记录

 3. Verify the processing of write requests.